fractal-analytics-platform/ngio/docs/getting_started/0_quickstart.md

 The `ome_zarr_container` is the core of ngio and the entry point to working with OME-Zarr images.
 It provides high-level access to the image metadata, images, labels, and tables.

-### What is not the OmeZarr Container?
+### What is the OmeZarr Container not?

-The `OmeZarr Container` object does allow use to interact with the image data directly.
-For that we need to interact with the `Image`, `Label`, and `Table` objects.
+The `OmeZarr Container` object does not allow the user to interact with the image data directly.
+For that, we need to use the `Image`, `Label`, and `Table` objects.

 ## Next Steps

-To lean how to work with the `OmeZarr Container` object, but also with the image, label, and table data, check out the following guides:
+To learn how to work with the `OmeZarr Container` object, but also with the image, label, and table data, check out the following guides:

 - [Ome-Zarr Container](1_ome_zarr_containers.md): An overview on how to user the Ome-Zarr Container object and how to create new images and labels.
 - [Images/Labels](2_images.md): To know more on how to work with image data.